j-danner/Sage-Vim/README.md

 ### Vim plugin for working with SageMath

 > Note: this Plugin is based on the one by [saliola](https://github.com/saliola/sage-vim) and is only differing to the extent of not depending on [tmux](https://tmux.github.io/) and [vim-tbone](https://github.com/tpope/vim-tbone).
-Instead it relies offers a REPL interface using [repl.nvim](https://gitlab.com/HiPhish/repl.nvim).
+Instead it offers a REPL interface using [repl.nvim](https://gitlab.com/HiPhish/repl.nvim).

 Syntax highlighting: